 What to see at the Buddhist culture museum in Da Nang:

-One of the unique artifacts that can not be ignored in the collection is displayed here, that is the Quan Yin Bodhisattva Avalokitesvara (Lady Buddha Statue) riding a carp with the dragon head.
+One of the unique artifacts that can not be ignored in the collection is the Quan Yin Bodhisattva Avalokitesvara (Lady Buddha Statue).
+She is riding a carp with the dragon head.
 This statue was accidentally dug and gave to the temple a few years ago.
 The statue is nearly 50cm high, weighing about 7kg, made of brass in the late nineteenth century.